Financial Aid

 41 Cooper Square

 The Cooper Union was founded on the principle of providing access to higher education regardless of race, creed, gender, or financial means.
-Tuition assistance has been integral to the make-up of the institution since it began over 150 years ago.
-The Cooper Union’s office of financial aid helps students and their families understand the financial requirements of a Cooper Union education and explore options and funding to meet educational expenses.
-We assist with all aspects of the financial aid application process and help individuals and families financially plan their academic careers at the institution.
+Tuition assistance has been integral to the make-up of our institution since its founding.
+The Cooper Union’s Office of Financial Aid helps students and their families understand the financial requirements of a Cooper education and the options and funding to meet educational expenses.

 If you require assistance, please email us at financialaid@cooper.edu.

-If you are an enrolled student, please schedule a virtual or in-person meeting using the calendar links below.
-If there is not an open time slot, please check back as we frequently update our calendar.
-Calendars are only available to currently enrolled students.
+Enrolled students may schedule a virtual or in-person meeting using the calendar links below.
+If there is not an open time slot, please check back as we frequently add meeting times.

 • Founded by inventor, industrialist and philanthropist Peter Cooper in 1859, The Cooper Union for the Advancement of Science and Art offers education in art, architecture and engineering, as well as courses in the humanities and social sciences.